GUT FLORA AND GUT HEALTH: THE MICROBIOME AS AN ENDOCRINE ORGAN

-Not that I knew (or cared) one iota about this last fact --- for Pete's sake I was only nine years old --- but it shows you that despite not being "officially" considered one of the ENDOCRINE ORGANS, people have been talking about THE GUT as a hormone-producing gland for a very long time (actually Bayliss and Starling were making some of these discoveries in the late 1800's).
+Not that I knew (or cared) one iota about this last fact in 1976 — for Pete’s sake I was only nine years old — but it shows you that despite not being “officially” considered one of the ENDOCRINE ORGANS, people have been talking about THE GUT as a hormone-producing gland for a very long time (actually Bayliss and Starling were making some of these discoveries in the late 1800’s).

 We know that the Gut itself produces a number of hormones, but what about the bugs that live there (Gut Flora / MICROBIOME)?
-Considering what we already know (adipose tissue acts as an endocrine organ --- HERE, Gut Health plays a critical role in almost all aspects of health --- HERE, and fouled up flora can cause almost every health problem imaginable --- HERE), it shouldn't surprise us to see Gut Flora playing the role --- quite probably a significant role ---- as an endocrine organ.
-Let's just look at a few recent papers on this topic.
-Oh, and just for fun, here are a few of the songs people were listening to in 1976.
+Considering what we already know (adipose tissue acts as an endocrine organ — HERE, Gut Health plays a critical role in almost all aspects of health — HERE, and fouled up flora can cause almost every health problem imaginable — HERE), it shouldn’t surprise us to see Gut Flora playing the role — quite probably a significant role —- as an endocrine organ.
+Let’s just look at a few recent papers on this topic.
+Oh, and just for fun, here are a few of the timeless songs people were listening to in 1976.